yegor256/blog/_drafts/_nice.md

 place: Odessa, Ukraine
 tags: management
 description: |
   Is it safe for a business person to be nice?
-It is possible to do business and be soft-hearted at the same time?
+Is it possible to do business and be soft-hearted at the same time?
 I doubt it, but I have a solution.
 keywords: